top of page

 Date of Publication: 18/02/2023

 As everyone knows, during the night between the 23 rd and 24 th February 2022, Russian President Vladimir Putin started a war against Ukraine.
-Crossing Belarus, troops entered Ukrainian territory with the aim of destroying the country&military infrastructure; the strongest explosion hit the capital Kiev.
+Crossing Belarus, troops entered Ukrainian territory with the aim of destroying the country&military infrastructure.

 Russian attack on Ukraine